KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 • 2nd PUC/Class 12 Marks Card.

-• Candidate’s study certificate issued by the head of the institution, which should be countersigned by Taluk Education Officer.
+• Candidate’s study certificate issued by the head of the institution, which should be countersigned by the Taluk Education Officer.

 • Residential certificate from the concerned Tahsildar of the respective disputed Taluk.